 Financial literacy is a set of skills and knowledge that allow an individual to make informed and effective financial decisions.
 Five core financial competencies of personal finance include: earning, saving & investing, spending, borrowing, and protecting.
 CMS provides this directory of online resources to help consumers grow in these core competencies.
-In these resources you will find valuable information on managing and growing your money that can help develop financial literacy and positive money habits for a bright financial future.
+In these resources you will find valuable information on managing and growing your finances as well as tools that can help in developing positive money habits for a bright financial future.

 Practical Money Skills